-It hosts a series of unseen levers and buttons that open a variety of secret doors to reveal several hidden compartment areas, including a working safe, which could house important documents, cash or heirlooms.
-The lower cabinet opens to a three-step staircase, allowing one to reach the top shelf with ease.
+It hosts a series of unseen levers and buttons that open a variety of secret doors to reveal several hidden compartment areas, including a working safe, which could house important documents, cash, or heirlooms.
+The lower cabinet opens to a three-step staircase, allowing one to reach the top shelf easily.

-Additionally, the central “texts” drop forward to reveal a bar, providing any discerning gentleman the perfect opportunity for a night cap.
+Additionally, the central “texts” drop forward to reveal a bar, providing any discerning gentleman the perfect opportunity for a nightcap.
+If you’re looking to learn about other furniture periods, visit our blog to learn about federal style furniture or explore the characteristics of Chippendale style furniture.

 Check out our extensive collection of one-of-a-kind antique furniture pieces, including more with hidden compartments and secret storage, on our online gallery.
 Or, visit us in person and see these monumental pieces in action for yourself!
 Each piece is unique, rare, or just plain fascinating.